 On the other hand, fasting actually cleanses and detoxifies the body, so if approached correctly, there are actually some health benefits of Ramadan.

-Ramadan ends with celebration of Eid al-Fitr, which usually runs for two days and involves a large feast based around traditional food and sharing.
+Ramadan ends with a celebration of Eid al-Fitr, which usually runs for two days and involves a large feast based around traditional food and sharing.
 Personally, with the celebration of Eid, I find it fairly easy to settle into my usual eating routines once Ramadan has finished.

 Should you get health advice from a medical professional before observing Ramadan?